-The Financial Regulations, 2004 consolidated with the Financial (Amendment) Regulations, 2005 and the Financial (Amendment) Regulations, 2006.
+The Financial Regulations, 2004 consolidated with the Financial (Amendment) Regulations, 2005, the Financial (Amendment) Regulations, 2006, the Financial (Amendment) (No.2) Regulations, 2006 and the Financial (Amendment) Regulations, 2007.

 Revised under the authority of the Law Revision Law (1999 Revision).